mamachnik/go-webapps/methods/path.md

 *Once Web Application with Everything in Go*

-## Pathes in RESTful APIs
+## Paths in RESTful APIs

-* Pathes of RESTful APIs follow a common pattern
+* Paths of RESTful APIs follow a common pattern
-* Pathes can contain prefixes like `/api/` or `/api/v1/`
+* Paths can contain prefixes like `/api/` or `/api/v1/`
 * The important part is a set of pairs of resource names and identifiers
-* Deeper pathes mean nesting of resources and subresources
+* Deeper paths mean nesting of resources and subresources
 * Examples are

     // Create a new customer.